 GRAPHIC NOVEL TALKS, MASTERCLASSES, WORKSHOPS

 We love to travel for author visits.
 Our events have proved extremely popular all over the UK and abroad.
-We are Patrons of Reading at Northfield Academy 2013-17, and Writers in Residence at the Edinburgh International Book Festival 2015, and have appeared at numerous festivals, conventions and conferences, schools, universities and libraries.
+We were Patrons of Reading at Northfield Academy 2013-17, Writers in Residence at the Edinburgh International Book Festival 2015, and have appeared at numerous festivals, conventions and conferences, schools, universities and libraries.

 Talks: To children or adults about how we became comic creators and how we work together as a writer/illustrator team, with Q & A and book signing.

 Masterclasses: A more in-depth talk on the medium of comics for more advanced levels, including a look at our own working methods.

 Workshops: For children and adults.
 These sessions include an illustrated talk, and the participants also get to create their own characters and comics.
 We provide support, professional advice and feedback.
 The content can be varied to accommodate different age groups, or be more workshop oriented.
 With Q & A and book signing.

 Audience: We can adapt the content of our sessions to suit different age groups: children (8-12, 12-16), young adults and adults.
 Our preference is for large audiences (e.g. assemblies for schools) but we also enjoy talking to smaller groups or classes, and speaking to older children.

 Content: We love to show the process involved in making graphic novels, and how we go about creating our own books and comic stories, how we adapted fairy tales into graphic novels, as well as revealing some of the secrets of character design and story development.
 Our talks and workshops are illustrated, and we like to finish up by showing short trailers.

 Session lengths: A session usually lasts for a maximum of one hour, or for schools, a period.
 We are happy to deliver one-off sessions, or strings of several sessions where participants can get to develop their own projects and ideas.